 Over the past several decades, high-level baseball programming has become inaccessible to low to moderate-income families.
-According to USA Today (1), on average, American families pay $3,700 per child to participate on travel teams and upwards $8,000 per year to afford the ancillary costs associated with high-level baseball.
+According to USA Today (1), on average, American families pay $3,700 per child to participate on travel teams and upwards $8,000 annually to afford the ancillary costs associated with high-level baseball.

 In addition, families pay hundreds of dollars for individualized training and are often left on their own during the college search process.
 As a result, underrepresented youth, particularly those in minority communities, have effectively been priced out of the sport, eliminating the many opportunities baseball presents to enrich the lives of youth.

-Since the program's inception in 2020, 19/19 of our student-athletes have accepted scholarships to continue their academic and athletic careers at the collegiate level.
+Since the organization's inception in 2020, over 30 graduating seniors have accepted scholarships to continue their academic and athletic careers at the collegiate level.
 In addition, several of our graduates have completed college and continued their professional careers, on and off the field.